 “Whats it REALLY Like Living And Working In Spain “

-Below are a few important things that you must know and have when moving to Spain as well as a few tips that i have picked up along the way after moving here over 12 years ago now and being married to a Spanish girl for the last 3 years.
+Below are a few important things that you must know and have when thinking of a Move To Spain as well as a few tips that i have picked up along the way after moving here over 15 years ago now and being married to a Spanish girl for the last 4 years.
 Spain is a great place to live and it has so much to offer but if you do not do a little homework First….it could all go bad…..

-If you are worried about how the UK exit will effect you in Spain see this video below..
+If you are worried about how the UK exit will effect your Move To Spain see below..

 My morning view and breakfast in my local beach bar